 I”m not sure there’s much to be accomplished by telling others they can never understand me unless they’ve had a cancer diagnosis.
 Maybe they can.
 Maybe they can’t.

 Cancer or no cancer, it boils down to being empathetic toward others does it not?

 And I do believe others can empathize with just about anything another human being is going through, if they choose to try.
 Fully understand?
 Maybe not, but empathize, yes.

-Regardless, cancer or no cancer, perhaps we might all be better off if we practiced empathy and understanding, instead of building more walls.
+Regardless, cancer or no cancer, perhaps we might all be better off (and get lots more done) if we practiced empathy and understanding, instead of building more walls.

 After all, we are all together in this thing called life.